Category Archives: Alfred Hitchcock

 Youthful Doctor Anthony Edwardes (Gregory Peck) arrives one day at the sprawling Green Manors Mental Asylum as the new director.

-After immediately falling for each other, the beautiful Doctor Constance Petersen (Ingrid Bergman) discovers that Edwardes is not who he claims, but instead is a paranoid amnesiac impostor, more reminiscent of a patient.
-This gives new meaning to the term “the inmates are running the asylum.”
+After falling for each other immediately, the beautiful Doctor Constance Petersen (Ingrid Bergman) discovers that Edwardes is not who he claims he is.
+Instead, he is a paranoid amnesiac impostor, more reminiscent of a patient.
+This gives new meaning to the phrase “the inmates are running the asylum.”

 Constance becomes obsessed with answering the following questions: What happened to the real Dr. Edwardes?
-If Edwardes has been kidnapped or murdered who is responsible?
-Who is the gorgeous man that she has just fallen head over heels for?
+If Edwardes has been kidnapped or murdered, who is responsible?
+Who is the gorgeous man she has just fallen head over heels for?

-The intelligent psychoanalyst must practice what she preaches by becoming a sleuth and figuring out what is going on.
-The action takes place in both bustling New York City and snowy Rochester, New York.
+The intelligent psychoanalyst must practice what she preaches by becoming a sleuth and figuring out what is happening.
+The action occurs in bustling New York City and snowy Rochester, New York.

 I love the progressive nature of the story.

-To have a leading female character with a lofty professional status is admirable given the year 1945 when female roles were just beginning to evolve.
-While most roles that Hollywood heavyweight Bette Davis portrayed in the 1930s and 1940s were vital and strong, this was the exception and not the norm.
+While most of the roles that Hollywood heavyweight Bette Davis portrayed in the 1930s and 1940s were vital and substantial, this was the exception and not the norm.

 Bergman, quite beautiful, does not need to play sex kitten to make her character sexy.
-She does well with that by wearing glasses and a lab coat, using the intelligence of her character to her advantage.
+She does well with that by wearing glasses and a lab coat, using her character’s intelligence to her advantage.

-In 1945 Alfred Hitchcock was still considered a “new” director by most and was only beginning to make his mark on audiences unfamiliar with his work.
-His cunning and masterful use of lighting and shadows to produce suspense is on display during much of Spellbound.
+In 1945, Alfred Hitchcock was still considered a “new” director by most and was only beginning to make his mark on audiences unfamiliar with his work.
+His cunning and masterful use of lighting and shadows to produce suspense is evident in Spellbound.

 The faces of Constance and Anthony glow with a combination of warmth and suspicion, and both are wonderful at eliciting emotion through subdued facial expressions.
 While Peck is slightly wooden, it does add a dimension to his uncertain character.

-The atmosphere is everything with Hitchcock.
-Treats, like shots of the old Penn Station and Grand Central Station, monumental parts of everyday New York City life, are magnificent.
-They provide a glimpse of what bustling commuter life was like in the 1940s before most of us were born.
+With Hitchcock, the atmosphere is everything.
+The treats are magnificent, like shots of the old Penn Station and Grand Central Station, monumental parts of everyday New York City life.
+They provide a glimpse of bustling commuter life in the 1940s before most of us were born.

-Undoubtedly, many extras and non-actors were used that enrich the scenes and offer what regular people looked like in those days.
+Undoubtedly, many extras and non-actors were used to enrich the scenes and offer what regular people looked like in those days.

 As Constance and Anthony team up to determine what secrets lie beneath his subconscious, they board a train for the seclusion of upstate New York, where more secrets are revealed.
-A heavy dose of psychoanalysis and hypnotism allay the best scene of the film.
+A heavy dose of psychoanalysis and hypnotism allay the film’s best scene.

 Anthony sinks into a dreamlike world where he sees strange objects fraught with symbolism: a man with no face, scissors, playing cards, eyes, and curtains.
 What do they all mean?
 Fans will have fun piecing together the clues to solve the mystery.